Art Gallery of Ontario: The Grange

 The Grange is a historic manor built in 1817 and is the oldest portion of the museum complex.
 The building is two-and-a-half storeys tall, and built from stone, brick-on-brick cladding, and wood and glass detailing.
-Although it was designed in a Neoclassical style, it retains the symmetrical features of Georgian-styled buildings, found in Upper Canada prior to the War of 1812.
-The building was initially used as a private residence, with its previous owners having altered the property on several occasions before its re-purposing into an art museum.
-This includes the addition of a west wing in the 1840s, and another wing to the west in 1885.
+Although it was designed in a Neoclassical style, it retains the symmetrical features of Georgian-styled buildings, found in Upper Canada before the War of 1812.
+The building was initially used as a private residence, with its previous owners having altered the property several times before its re-purposing into an art museum.
+This includes the addition of a west wing in the 1840s and another wing to the west in 1885.
 Although the museum expanded the complex in the decades after acquiring the property, The Grange itself saw little work done to it for the next half-century.
-As a part of its 1967–1973 expansion project, the museum restored The Grange to its 1830s configuration, and repurposed the building into a historic house.
+As a part of its 1967–1973 expansion project, the museum restored The Grange to its 1830s configuration and repurposed the building into a historic house.
 The Grange was operated as a historic house until it was later repurposed by the museum as an exhibition space and members' lounge.

-The building was designated as a National Historic Site of Canada in 1970.
+The building was designated a National Historic Site of Canada in 1970.
 The building was later designated by the City of Toronto government as "The Grange and Grange Park" in 1991 under the Ontario Heritage Act.
 In 2005, the City of Toronto government, and the museum entered a heritage easement agreement, which requires designated interior and exterior elements of The Grange to be retained for perpetuity.